Beatriz Haddad Maia: 2025: Second Nottingham doubles title

-Following an uneven summer on the hardcourt swing, she delivered a spirited run at the 2025 US Open—her campaign ended in the fourth round with a straight-set loss to Amanda Anisimova.

-She then played at the inaugural SP Open, a WTA 250 at her hometown of São Paulo, in September, entering as the tournament’s top seed.
+Following an up and down summer on the hardcourt swing, she delivered a spirited run at the US Open where her campaign ended in the fourth round with a straight-sets loss to Amanda Anisimova.
+She then played at the inaugural SP Open, a WTA 250 at her hometown of São Paulo, in September, entering as the tournament's top seed.
 She fell in the quarterfinals to Renata Zarazúa.
 She also participated in the doubles draw, playing alongside Brazilian Ana Candiotto.
-They lost in the first round to fellow Brazilians and eventual runner-ups Laura Pigossi and Ingrid Martins.
+They lost in the first round to fellow Brazilians and eventual runners-up, Laura Pigossi and Ingrid Martins.
 After losing in the second round of the Korea Open, Haddad decided to make a pause on her career to take care of her mind and body health and publicly stated on her social media accounts that she would only return to competitions in 2026.

+During this period, she underwent an egg freezing procedure, citing her long term goal of becoming a mother.
+The process was supported by a WTA policy that allows players to retain a protected ranking while undergoing fertility preservation.

-In October, Haddad was part of the “September shot of the month” poll on WTA’s Instagram account, competing with a shot she performed at the SP Open on her win against Miriana Tona.
+In October, Haddad was part of the “September shot of the month” poll on WTA's Instagram account, competing with a shot she performed at the SP Open on her win against Miriana Tona.
 Haddad Maia ended up being the most voted of the poll and was chosen as the winner.
+In December, that same shot was one of the chosen to be in the poll on WTA's Instagram account for the “Shot of the year”.